wisp-gg/whmcs/README.md

 * 25566 (First Port + 1)
 * 25567 (First Port +2)
 * 25569 (First Port +4)

+You'll also want to configure "Additional Port Failure Mode".
+This determines what the module should do if there are no allocations available on any of the defined nodes.
+* "Continue" - Continues creating the server but only with one allocation, whatever is available at the time.
+You'll need to manually go in after the server gets created to assign additional ports as required.
+* "Stop" - Stops the server creation and raises an error.

 ## How to enable module debug log
 1. In WHMCS 7 or below navigate to Utilities > Logs > Module Log.
 For WHMCS 8.x navigate to System Logs > Module Log in the left sidebar.